MLIR

 The target exit data directive specifies that variables are mapped to a device data environment.
 The target exit data directive is a stand-alone directive.

-The optional $nowait eliminates the implicit barrier so the parent task can make progress even if the target task is not yet completed.
+The optional nowait attribute, when present, eliminates the implicit barrier at the end of the construct, so the parent operation can make progress even if the child operation has not completed yet.

 Traits: AttrSizedOperandSegments